-The following five news stories were the most read in the drinking water category on Water Canada’s website.
+The following five news stories were the most read in the drinking water category on Water Canada’s website in 2019.

 - Health Canada Sets New Guideline for Lead in Drinking Water

 Health Canada has updated the drinking water guideline to reduce the maximum acceptable concentration of lead from 0.01 mg/L, which was set in 1992, to 0.005 mg/L. The guideline was updated in collaboration with the provinces, territories and other federal departments.
 Read the full news story here.